develtechmon/User_Guide/Installation_SITL_and_Gazebo_Ubuntu_22_new.md

 . ~/.bashrc
 ```
 ## Important !
-if you copy following file from `dron dojo` GIThub
+if you copy following file from `drone dojo` GIThub
 ```
 model
 world